bruderstein/PythonScript/docs/source/scintilla.rst

    Append a string to the end of the document without changing the selection.

    See Scintilla documentation for `SCI_APPENDTEXT <http://www.scintilla.org/ScintillaDoc.html#SCI_APPENDTEXT>`_

-.. method:: editor.getTwoPhaseDraw() -> bool

-   Is drawing done in two phases with backgrounds drawn before foregrounds?

-   See Scintilla documentation for `SCI_GETTWOPHASEDRAW <http://www.scintilla.org/ScintillaDoc.html#SCI_GETTWOPHASEDRAW>`_

-.. method:: editor.setTwoPhaseDraw(twoPhase)

-   In twoPhaseDraw mode, drawing is performed in two phases, first the background and then the foreground.
-This avoids chopping off characters that overlap the next run.

-   See Scintilla documentation for `SCI_SETTWOPHASEDRAW <http://www.scintilla.org/ScintillaDoc.html#SCI_SETTWOPHASEDRAW>`_

 .. method:: editor.getPhasesDraw() -> int